SenseStageTeam/sensestage_documentation/_minibee/power-supply.md

     - todo
 ---

+* How long do batteries last?
+* How do power my MiniBee with a different kind of battery?
+* Or from a wall plug?

+* What kind of power does the MiniBee supply me with?

 The Sense/Stage MiniBee runs at 3.3 V. On board there is a power regulator, which can regulate power from 3.3 V to 5V down to a steady 3.3 V.